Western Sahara: Human rights

-The POLISARIO has received criticism from the French organization France Libertes on its treatment of Moroccan prisoners of war, and on its general behaviour in the Tindouf refugee camps in reports by the Belgian commercial counseling society ESISC.
+The Polisario Front has received criticism from the French organization France Libertes on its treatment of Moroccan prisoners of war, and on its general behaviour in the Tindouf refugee camps in reports by the Belgian commercial counseling society ESISC.
 Social anthropologist of the Sahara Desert, Konstantina Isidoros, said that in both 2005 and 2008, ESISC issued two near-identical reports proclaiming distorted truths that Polisario is evolving to new fears terrorism, radical Islamism or international crime.
-According Isidoros "lies appear to play some peculiar importance in this report".
+According to Isidoros "lies appear to play some peculiar importance in this report".
 Jacob Mundi considers this report as a part of the Moroccan propaganda designed to discredit the Polisario Front.

 A number of former Polisario officials who have defected to Morocco accuse the organization of abuse of human rights and sequestration of the population in Tindouf.